 The BMBF is providing interim financial aid for students faced with pandemic-related financial hardship.
-The aid consists of two parts: the KfW student loan, and interim aid, which is allocated by the student services organisations.
+The aid consists of two parts: the KfW student loan, and interim aid.
+See our FAQ for more information.

 Photosynthesis is about harnessing energy from sunlight and turning it into chemical energy.
 Researchers are attempting to imitate this complex process with an artificial device.
 Thomas Hannappel explains their approach.